johnpapa/HotTowel/README.md

 ### shell.html ###
 The `shell.html` contains the master layout for your HTML.
 All of your other views will be composed somewhere in side of your `shell` view.
 Hot Towel provides a `shell` with three such regions: a header, a content area, and a footer.
 Each of these regions is loaded with contents form other views when requested.

 The `compose` bindings for the header and footer are hard coded in Hot Towel to point to the `nav` and `footer` views, respectively.
 The compose binding for the section `#content` is bound to the `router` module's active item.
-In other words, when you click a navigation link it's corresponding view is loaded in this area.
+In other words, when you click a navigation link its corresponding view is loaded in this area.

     <div>
         <header>